noorjahan220/gadget-heaven/README.md

 * React Router enables the creation of single-page applications (SPAs), handling navigation and URL changes without requiring a full page reload, enhancing the user experience with smoother transitions.

+## ⚠️ Challenges Faced

+During the development of this project, I encountered several challenges, particularly due to my ongoing exams.
+As a result, I experienced some delays in meeting the milestones and progressing through the course as planned.
+Balancing both my academic commitments and the project was difficult, which led to a temporary slowdown in my development work.

+Despite these setbacks, I have made significant progress and am committed to completing the project to the best of my ability.
+I appreciate your understanding as I continue to manage both my studies and this project.
+The project will be updated and improved as I move forward, and I am eager to address any remaining issues in due course.

+Thank you for your patience and support

 # React + Vite